-Samarah Edds +44 (0) 20 7417 6331 sf\surveillance@fitchratings.com
+Samarah Edds +44 (0) 20 7417 6331 sf surveillance@fitchratings.com

-Summary
+■ Summary

 This transaction is a securitisation of residential mortgages originated and located in Spain.
-Fitch has assigned ratings to the notes to be issued by Foncaixa Hipotecario 4, Fondo de Titulización Hipotecaria (Foncaixa H4) as indicated at left.
+Fitch Ratings ("Fitch") has assigned ratings to the notes to be issued by Foncaixa Hipotecario 5, Fondo de Titulización Hipotecaria (Foncaixa 5) as indicated at left

-Foncaixa H4 is regulated by Law 19/1992 (the Spanish Securitisation Law) in Spain.
-The sole purpose of Foncaixa H4 (note issuer) is to transfer the mortgage loan participations acquired from the participation issuer, Caixa d'Estalvis i Pensions de Barcelona ('la Caixa', LC, rated 'AA-/F1+' by Fitch), into fixed-income securities.
+Foncaixa 5 is regulated by Law 19/1992 (the Spanish Mortgage Securitisation Law) in Spain.
+The sole purpose of Foncaixa 5 (the note issuer) is to transfer the mortgage loan participations acquired from the participation issuer, Caixa d'Estalvis i Pensions de Barcelona ('la Caixa', LC, rated 'AA-/F1+' by Fitch), into floating-income securities.
 The notes will ultimately be backed by a pool of residential mortgages originated by LC in Spain.
-LC is the parent of Spain's third largest banking group, ranked by total assets as at May 2001, offering all the retail and wholesale financial services of a commercial bank on a national scale.
+LC is Spain's third largest banking group, ranked by total assets, and the largest caja de ahorros (savings institution) offering all the retail and wholesale financial services of a commercial bank on a national scale.

-The participations will be subscribed by GestiCaixa, S.G.F.T.H., S.A.
-(Sociedad Gestora) on behalf of Foncaixa H4.
-The Sociedad Gestora is a corporation whose sole purpose is managing mortgage asset-backed funds in accordance with the provisions of the previously mentioned law.
+The participations will be subscribed by GestiCaixa, S.G.F.T.A., S.A.
+(Sociedad Gestora) on behalf of Foncaixa 5.
+The Sociedad Gestora is a corporation whose sole purpose is managing asset-backed funds in accordance with the provisions of the previously mentioned law.

-The ratings are based on the quality of the collateral, available credit enhancement, adequate underwriting, and servicing of the mortgage loans and the interest rate swap provided by LC, the Sociedad Gestora's administering capabilities, and the sound financial and legal structures.
-Credit enhancement for the class A notes, totalling 4.5%, will be provided by the subordinated class B notes (2.8%) and the reserve fund (1.7%).
-Credit enhancement for the class B notes, totalling 1.7%, will be provided by the reserve fund.
+The ratings are based on the quality of the collateral, available credit enhancement, adequate underwriting, the servicing of the mortgage loans and the interest rate swap provided by LC, the Sociedad Gestora's administering capabilities, and the sound financial and legal structures.
+Credit enhancement for the Class A notes, totalling 4%, will be provided by the subordinated Class B notes (2.5%) and the line of credit (1.5%).
+Credit enhancement for the Class B notes, totalling 1.5%, will be provided by the line of credit.

-In accordance with the priority of payments described in the Financial Structure section on page 2, interest and principal to the class A and B notes will be paid on a quarterly basis, commencing 15 March 2002.
-The class A and B notes will receive interest payments based on the three-month Euro Interbank Offered Rate (EURIBOR) plus a margin.
-The class A and class B notes will be redeemed sequentially in line with the principal amortisation of the collateral.
+In accordance with the priority of payments described in the Financial Structure section on page 2, interest and principal to the Class A and B notes will be paid on a quarterly basis, commencing 15 January 2003.
+The Class A and B notes will receive interest payments based on the three-month Euro Interbank Offered Rate (EURIBOR) plus a margin.
+The Class A and Class B notes will be redeemed sequentially in line with the principal amortisation of the collateral.